Fairy Steps 4 Ella

 Today Ella is a cheeky and social just-turned-4-year old.
 Her rocky start has resulted in her diagnoses of cerebral palsy, hydrocephalus and epilepsy.
 This means her legs are too tight to be able to walk and find balance.
 She requires a shunt to help alleviate pressure in her brain.
 And relies on daily medications to prevent seizures.

 Ella soldiers on regardless of 13 surgeries, multiple ED admissions, physiotherapy, speech lessons, and of course, plenty of giggles, spark and cake.

 But now the kid has caught a break.
 And we need your help.

-We are going to get Ella to St Louis and we ask you to help her.
+We are going to get Ella to St Louis for May 3rd, 2018 - Ella's 5th birthday.